RodrigoDornelles/3bc-lang/.github/ISSUE_TEMPLATE/99_COFFEE_TIME.md

 ---
 name: Anything
-about: 'I would like to have a coffee and talk :coffee:'
+about: "I would like to have a coffee and talk \u2615"
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: 'rodrigodornelles'
+assignees: "rodrigodornelles"

 ---